Photograph: Niek Tijsse Klasen

 Musical Tour

-A Musical Tour lasts about an hour and has room for about 15 visitors.
-More information and the option to register can be found below under the heading Upcoming events.
+A Musical Tour lasts approximately one hour and accommodates around fifteen visitors.
+Information about upcoming tours and registration can be found below under Upcoming Events.

 Research